marcrdavis/ArduinoTITO-PlayerTracking/README.md

   and compatible with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

+  Build 20211112 Updates

+  - Fixes an issue with DHCP renewal

   Build 20211031 Updates